Maybe the more important question I should have asked is “if you disagree with your boss would you tell him or her?”

 One such individual though that has taken the opposite approach when it comes to disagreeing with your boss is Australian politician, Mr Bill Shorten.

-Mr Shorten was so extreme in his agreement with his boss, the Australian Prime Minister Julia Gillard, that he agreed with what she said even though he didn’t know what she had said.
+Mr Shorten was so extreme in his agreement with his boss, the then Australian Prime Minister Julia Gillard, that he agreed with what she said even though he didn’t know what she had said.
 I’ll repeat that in case you missed it but he said he agreed with her even though he didn’t know what she had said.

 The video footage below shows Mr Shorten being interviewed on Sky News Australia.
 He was being asked for his (yes, his!) views over whether the Australian Speaker of the Parliament should return to his role whilst allegations of harassment and misuse of funds were being investigated.